Agrannya-Singh/song_suggest_microservice/README.md

 ## 🚀 Deployment Notes for Render

 - Ensure YOUTUBE_API_KEY is set as a secret.
-- If using Render Postgres, set DATABASE_URL accordingly.
+- If using Render Postgres, set POSTGRES_DATABASE_URL (or DATABASE_URL with a Postgres URL).
+- If using Render Redis, set REDIS_URL to the internal connection string.
 - Build and runtime are standard; scikit‑learn is included for TF‑IDF and cosine similarity.
 Render will build wheels automatically; no extra steps typically required.

 ---